 - Get vaccinated.
 The HPV vaccination External Site is most effective for both boys and girls when given at age 11 or 12.
 The most common reactions from the HPV vaccine are mild and scientists, and doctors are confident it’s safe.

 - Get screened regularly.
 Screening can find changes in the cervix before cancer develops.
 It can also find cervical cancer early — when it’s small, has not spread, and is easiest to cure.

-A few important facts about cervical cancer:
+A couple important facts about cervical cancer

 - Over the last 30 years, the cervical cancer death rate has gone down by more than 50 percent.
 Before that, cervical cancer was once one of the most common causes of cancer death for American women.
 The main reason for this change is the increased use of screening tests.